daulvec/VtMB---Fashionista/ListCreation.md

 ## Step 5: Wabbajack Compile Settings

-When building the list in **Wabbajack**, you need to adjust the compile settings to ensure everything is packaged correctly.
+When building the list in **Wabbajack**, you need to adjust the compile settings for the Reshade Mods to ensure everything is include properly.

 ---